Tax Credit Certificate Program for Work-Based Learning ExperiencesCreating-an-OHID-and-SAFE-Account-for-Tax-Credit-Certificate-Application-3.pdf

 Eligible employers may receive the lesser of $5,000 per eligible employee or 15% of wages paid to an eligible employee.
 The tax credit certificate is submitted with the employer’s Ohio income tax return and provides a credit against aggregate tax liability.

 The total amount of funding is not to exceed $5 million within the state fiscal biennium (2-year period).
-Following the March 23, 2022 effective date of the new law, the first biennial period will run from the effective date through June 30, 2023; the next biennial period will be from July 1, 2023 to June 30, 2025.
+The application will be open from Dec.
+29, 2023 - Jan.
+31, 2024.

 - Eligible employer meets with CTE partner to outline mutual goals of the workbased learning experience, identify point persons for each organization and review application.